FabienD/docker-stack/README.md

 ## A cli tools, a docker compose missing feature

-The cli tools source can be found at [cli](./cli/), it's write in Rust.
+The dctl sources can be found in the [cli](./cli/) path, it's write in Rust.

 ### The cli goals